Meridith "Duck" Bardus, Secretary, Board of Directors

 Nina became interested in manual therapies at a very young age, having learned to help ease her mother’s asthma attacks by relaxing the respiratory muscles via massage.

 Nina has been a Licensed Massage Therapist since 2014.
-Her position as an interim board member of Frontline Wellness United allows her to pursue her passion for compassionate touch while incorporating her interest in providing care for victims of human rights abuses.
+By serving on the board of Frontline Wellness United she is able to pursue her passion for compassionate touch while incorporating her interest in providing care for victims of human rights abuses.

 Nicholas Taggart Long, Training Director & Firefighter/Paramedic